-The conclusions drawn from the dataflow experiments demonstrate that optimized dataflow engines like Twister2 are promising in obtaining better scaling with respect to classic dataflow engines like Apache Spark.
-The usage of high-performance computing principles in the dataflow communication provides better performance in distributed training of the SVM algorithm at scale.
-Finally, the optimized dataflow implementation in Twister2 performs well when compared to classic HPC implementation with MPI collective communication.
-Twister2 TSet includes an efficient dataflow API like Apache Spark RDD for easier programming.
+The conclusions drawn from the dataflow experiments demonstrate that optimized dataflow engines like Twister2 are promising in obtaining better scaling for classic dataflow engines like Apache Spark.
+Furthermore, the native MPI implementation of distributed SVM also showcases that Twister2 implementation provides decent performance compared to it.
+The usage of highperformance computing principles in the dataflow communication provides better performance in distributed training of the SVM algorithm at scale.
+This showcase that our dataflow-based distributed SVM model is a better choice when implementing distributed SVM for various scientific use-cases.
+Twister2 TSet includes an efficient dataflow API like Apache Spark RDD/-Dataset for easier programming.
 It also offers better scale-up compared to a corresponding HPC implementation.
-The research conducted in this paper shows the optimized design for the SVM algorithm at scale on high-performance computing and dataflow paradigm.
+The research conducted in this paper shows the optimized design for the distributed SVM implementation at scale on high-performance computing and dataflow paradigm.